studersi/test-4/tutorial-7/README.md

 ```

-We have embedded the core rules and are now ready for test operation.
+We have embedded the Core Rules and are now ready for test operation.
 The rules inspect requests and responses.
-They also trigger alarms, but will not block any requests, because the limits have been set very high.
+They will trigger alarms if they encounter fishy requests, but they will not block any transaction, because the limits have been set very high.
 Let's give it a shot.

 ###Step 3: Triggering alarms for testing purposes

 For starters, we will do something easy.
-It is a request that will trigger exactly one rule:
+It is a request that will trigger exactly one rule due to the attempt to execute a bash shell.
+We know that our simple lab server is not vulnerable to such a blatant attack.
+But ModSecurity does not know this and will still try and protect us:

 ```bash
 $> curl localhost/index.html?exec=/bin/bash
 <html><body><h1>It works!</h1></body></html>
 ```
-We have not been blocked, but let's check the logs to see if anything happened:
+As predicted, we have not been blocked, but let's check the logs to see if anything happened:

 ```bash
 $> tail -1 /apache/logs/access.log
 127.0.0.1 - - [2016-10-25 08:40:01.881647] "GET /index.html?exec=/bin/bash HTTP/1.1" 200 48 "-" "curl/7.35.0" localhost 127.0.0.1 40080 - - + "-" WA7@QX8AAQEAABC4maIAAAAV - - 98 234 -% 7672 2569 117 479 5 0
 ```

-It's a standard `GET` request with a status 200.
+It looks like a standard `GET` request with a status 200.
 The interesting bit is the second field from the end.
-This is the inbound anomaly score of the request.
+In the log file tutorial we have defined a lengthy Apache access log format with two items reserved for the anomaly score.
+So far these values have been empty; now they are being filled.
+The first of the two numbers at the end is the inbound anomaly score of the request.
 Our submission of `/bin/bash` as parameter got us a score of 5.
 This is considered a critical rule violation by the Core Rules.
-An error is set at 4, a warning at 3 and a notice at 2.
-However, if you look over the rules, most of them score as critical violations with a score of 5.
+An error level violation is set at 4, a warning at 3 and a notice at 2.
+However, if you look over the rules in all the files, most of them score as critical violations with a score of 5.

 But now we want to know what rule triggered the alert.
 We could simply tail the error log, but let's use the unique ID to get all the messages associated with our request.
-The unique ID was displayed in the access log, this is thus very simple:
+The unique ID was displayed in the access log, so this is very simple:

 ```bash
 [2016-10-25 08:40:01.881938] [authz_core:debug] 127.0.0.1:42732 WA7@QX8AAQEAABC4maIAAAAV AH01626: authorization result of Require all granted: granted